Secure CheckoutPersonal information is secured with SSL technology.

 Rohit Jigyasu is a Professor at Ritsumeikan University.
 He is also President of the ICOMOS International Scientific Committee on Risk Preparedness.
 He is a heritage conservation and risk management professional and senior advisor at the Indian Institute for Human Settlements (IIHS) based in Bangalore, India.
 Rohit has also been teaching as the visiting faculty at several national and international academic institutions in India and abroad.
 As UNESCO Chair Professor in Japan, he is the scientific coordinator International Programme on Disaster Risk Management of Cultural Heritage.
 Rohit has also been consultant to several national and international organizations like Archaeological Survey of India, National Institute of Disaster Management, Indian Institute of Human Settlements (IIHS), UNESCO, UNISDR, UNDP, ICCROM, Aga Khan Planning and Building Services and the Getty Conservation Institute for conducting research and training on Cultural Heritage Risk Management.
 He has been working for UNESCO and other international organizations like World Seismic Safety Initiative (WSSI) for undertaking post-earthquake assessments in Gujarat, Kashmir, Indonesia and Bhutan.

-Alice is a Lecturer with the Department of Civil and Environmental Engineering at the University of Auckland.
+Alice is a Senior Lecturer with the Department of Civil and Environmental Engineering at the University of Auckland, New Zealand.
 She is also a visiting scholar at Purdue University (Construction Engineering and Management SPARK Laboratory) and at University of Colorado, Boulder (Department of Civil Engineering) under the New Zealand James and Hazel Lord Fellowship.
-Before taking on the lectureship, Alice was a postdoctoral research associate/fellow at the University of Auckland from 2011 to 2013.
-Her main research interests include disaster risk reduction, climate change, construction informatics and technology, construction automation, smart cities and smart housing.
-Alice has extensive disaster field experience and knowledge in Indonesia, China, Australia, New Zealand, Japan and the USA.
-She has also provided consulting for the Asia Pacific Economic Cooperation (APEC) Secretariat in 2013, for the Building Research Association of New Zealand (BRANZ) in 2015 and served as a consulting engineer working for Care International, Canada in its Post-Tsunami Housing Reconstruction Programme, Banda Aceh, in 2008.
+Alice has a background in civil engineering and disaster risk reduction – has extensive disaster field experience and knowledge in Indonesia, China, Australia, New Zealand, Japan and the USA.
+Her main research interests include disaster risk reduction, climate change adaption, construction technology, construction automation, smart cities and smart housing.
+Alice has also provided consulting for the Asia Pacific Economic Cooperation (APEC) Secretariat in 2013, and served as a consulting engineer for Care International, Canada in its Post-Tsunami Housing Reconstruction Programme, Banda Aceh, in 2008.